 - Comsec – Business Development Centre Tel: 041 487 3996

-- Croftland Business Development Services (Croftland BDS) www.croftlandbds.com Project and Investment Funding and other services
+- Croftland Business Development Services (Croftland BDS) www.croftlandbds.com A business advisory, investment, implementation and support services company.

 - CSIR Enterprise Creation for Development Tel: 012 841 4464 Tel: 021 658 2750 Tel: 031 242 2393 Tel: 041 508 3220 www.csir.co.za Feasibility studies, business planning, due diligence, etc. as well as implementation and establishment of businesses.
 These include jam production, medicinal plants, hydroponics, mussel farming, leather works and wooden products.